 For the sixth consecutive year, Melbourne, Victoria, Australia has been named the world’s number one most livable city.
-This is according to the Economist Intelligence Unit (EIU), who each year compile a list of 140 cities and rank them in terms of livability.
+This is according to the Economist Intelligence Unit (EIU), who each year compile a list of the most liveable cities.
 Not only that, Melbourne has taken a spot in at least the top 3 since the list began in 2002.
 So what makes a city “most livable” and what has given Melbourne an edge above in its six-year reign at the top of the list?
 It turns out that the answer may also make Melbourne the best city to visit in Australia.

 No coincidence or luck of the draw, Melbourne’s spot at the top is based on real numbers and data.
 The EIU combine together metrics like culture and environment, education, infrastructure, stability, and healthcare to get a specific picture of what life is like for the average Melbourne citizen.
 Despite Melbourne’s perfect scores in things like education and healthcare effecting locals more directly, there is an overall benefit to the city in terms of tourism as well, making it one of the most visited cities in Australia.

 Melbourne is the capital of the Australian state of Victoria and is the second most populated city in the country.
 Though it may not have the immediate name recognition of Aussie staples like Sydney, with its eponymous Opera House, Melbourne has consistently been recognized as a true global city.
 With a unique, rich cultural environment and renowned infrastructure and parks, Melbourne is not only a great place to live for locals, but the best city to visit in Australia for your next travel destination.